-It can be terrifying to find out your dog swallowed something he shouldn’t have — whether he got into the Halloween candy or scarfed down something inedible — but learning how to make a dog throw up can turn a scary situation into a close call.
+It can be terrifying to find out your dog swallowed something they shouldn’t have — whether they got into the Halloween candy or scarfed down something inedible — but learning how to make a dog throw up can turn a scary situation into a close call.
 First things first, you should always call your veterinarian if you suspect your pup ingested a foreign object.
 Then, you can take advantage of one of these at-home techniques for inducing vomiting if your vet gives you the go-ahead.

 Learning how to make a dog throw up shouldn’t be taken lightly, even if you feel confident you know what you’re doing.
 Swallowing foreign objects can lead to many complications, so you want to make sure you won’t make the situation worse.
 This is another reason your vet should be your first phone call.
-Here's how to make a dog throw up--safely and at home.
+Here's how to make a dog throw up — safely and at home.

 Surprisingly, the most commonly used emetic for canines is something you most likely already have at home: hydrogen peroxide 3% solution.
 This liquid, which is usually used to clean people’s wounds (don’t use it to clean cuts and scrapes on pets, please), works as an irritant to your dog’s stomach, which results in vomiting.

 Step 1: Please try this only after consulting with your veterinarian, or — even better — while they are on the phone or in contact with you.

 Step 2: The American Kennel Club (AKC) lists the proper dosage of peroxide as follows: 1 teaspoon per 5 pounds of body weight (a graduated syringe will help with this).
 No matter your dog’s weight, though, the dose should never exceed 3 tablespoons (there are 3 teaspoons in 1 tablespoon).